VOLUNTEERING IN THE DOMINICAN REPUBLIC

 - Airport pick-up

-- Accommodation in family homes or volunteer appartments
+- Accommodation in volunteer apartments

-- Orientation and induction
+- Orientation and induction day

 WHAT IS NOT INCLUDED?

-- Flights to and from the Dominican Republic
+- Flight to Dominican Republic

 - Visa, if necessary

-- Health insurance
+- Health Insurance (mandatory)

-- Internal transportation
+- Internal transport

 - Return to the airport on the last day